vlasmirnov/MAGUS/README.md

 ## Purpose and Functionality
 MAGUS is a tool for piecewise large-scale multiple sequence alignment.
 The dataset is divided into subsets, which are independently aligned with a base method (currently MAFFT -linsi).
-These subalignments are merged together by clustering an alignment graph, which is constructed from a set of backbone alignments.
+These subalignments are merged together with the Graph Clustering Merger (GCM).
+GCM builds the final alignment by clustering an alignment graph, which is constructed from a set of backbone alignments.
 This process allows MAGUS to effectively boost MAFFT -linsi to over a million sequences.

 The basic procedure is outlined below.
+Steps 4-7 are GCM.
-* The input is a set of unaligned sequences.
+1. The input is a set of unaligned sequences.
 Alternatively, the user can provide a set of multiple sequence alignments and skip the next two steps.
-* The dataset is decomposed into subsets.
+2. The dataset is decomposed into subsets.
-* The subsets are aligned with MAFFT -linsi.
+3. The subsets are aligned with MAFFT -linsi.
-* A set of backbone alignments are generated with MAFFT -linsi (or provided by the user).
+4. A set of backbone alignments are generated with MAFFT -linsi (or provided by the user).
-* The backbones are compiled into an alignment graph.
+5. The backbones are compiled into an alignment graph.
-* The graph is clustered with MCL.
+6. The graph is clustered with MCL.
-* The clusters are resolved into a final alignment.
+7. The clusters are resolved into a final alignment.

 - - - -